bergmanlab/TELR/docs/02_Usage.md

   -v OVERLAP, --overlap OVERLAP
-                        max overlap size for flanking sequence alignment (default = '20') --repeatmasker_family
+                        max overlap size for flanking sequence alignment (default = '20')
+  --flank_len FLANK_LEN
+                        flanking sequence length (default = '500bp')
+  --different_contig_name
-                        If provided then repeatmasker will be used to annotate TE families in the assembled contigs (default: use minimap2 for contig TE annotation) -k, --keep_files      If provided then all intermediate files will be kept (default: remove intermediate files)
+                        If provided then TELR does not require the contig name to match before and after annotation liftover (default: require contig name to be the same before and after liftover) --minimap2_family     If provided then minimap2 will be used to annotate TE families in the assembled contigs (default: use repeatmasker for contig TE annotation) -k, --keep_files      If provided then all intermediate files will be kept (default: remove intermediate files)
 ```